InbaKrish/Learnings_zettlekasten/BlogPosts/Obsidian to Github page - Blog pipeline.md

 ----
 ## Go - Hugo

 But with Obsidian, how to make the markdown written content to html?
-[Hugo](https://gohugo.io/), makes it hassle-free and with the
+[Hugo](https://gohugo.io/), makes it hassle-free and with the community contributes [themes](https://themes.gohugo.io/) available, one can make a wonderful static website with his markdown content.

+Install Hugo - https://gohugo.io/installation, with all the mentioned pre-requisites.